 Is mango good for puppies?

-Monitor her over the next few hours, in case she has some ill effect due to the fruit.
+Once your puppy has eaten a small amount of mango, monitor her over the next few hours, in case she has some ill effect due to this tropical fruit.
 It may give her a bad tummy or she may be allergic to it.
-If you notice any unusual signs of behaviour then you must not feed it to her again.
+If you notice any unusual signs of behaviour then you must not feed it to her again and contact your veteranian.

 Your puppy gains everything she needs from a good quality puppy food so there is no real reason to give her something like mango.
 However, if she is able to digest it safely it will do her no harm and her body will welcome the added minerals and nutrients.